-The 21st edition of football's biggest tournament will take place in the summer of 2018 as Russia prepares to join a long list of host nations in staging the World Cup.
+The 22nd edition of football's biggest tournament will take place in the winter of 2022 as Qatar prepares to join a long list of host nations in staging the World Cup.

-Excitement is beginning to spread across the globe as the 32 finalists booked their place in the prestigious competition where they will attempt to write their names into the history books.
+Excitement is beginning to spread across the globe as 32 finalists prepare to open campaigns that will see them endeavour to write collective names into the history books.

-With the groups now known and the tournament itself under three months away, Goal takes a look at the history of the World Cup as well as some of the record holders.
+With the groups now known and the tournament itself just seven months away, GOAL takes a look at the history of the World Cup as well as some of the record holders.

 What is the World Cup?

 The FIFA World Cup is an international football tournament featuring senior national teams from around the globe.
 It was first launched in 1930 and takes place every four years.

 Teams under FIFA's umbrella are eligible to compete and they must qualify for the final stage of the tournament, with qualification rounds divided according to confederational affiliation.